MicrosoftDocs/azure-devops-docs/docs/boards/includes/discussion-tip-azure-devops.md

 ### Edit or delete a comment

-If you need to edit or delete any of your discussion comments, choose :::image type="icon" source="/azure/devops/media/icons/edit.png" border="false"::: <strong>Edit</strong> or choose the :::image type="icon" source="/azure/devops/media/icons/actions-icon.png" border="false"::: actions icon and then choose <strong>Delete</strong>.
+If you need to edit or delete any of your discussion comments, choose :::image type="icon" source="../../media/icons/edit.png" border="false"::: **Edit** or choose the :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon and then choose **Delete**.

 > [!div class="mx-imgBorder"]
 > ![Discussion section, Edit, Delete actions](/azure/devops/boards/media/discussion-edit-delete.png)